aclysma/skulpin/README.md

 ## Status

-Originally this was just a proof-of-concept, but it is now being used .
-I think there is desire for a simple entry point to drawing on the screen, and that this approach can provide a good balance of performance, features, and ease-of-use for many applications.
+Originally this was just a proof-of-concept, but it is now being used by [neovide](https://github.com/Kethku/neovide).
+I've received anecdotal reports that this library is working will on windows, macOS and linux (including wayland.)
+There are some bugs with `winit`, so I added `sdl2` support as a more stable option.
+I think this could realistically be used for shipping software when used with the sdl2 backend.

 Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
-So I expect this type of usage to be maintained and improved as needed in the upstream libraries.
+Because Google is deeply invested in this stack, I anticipate relatively long term support of this type of usage in Skia.

 ## A note on High-DPI Display Support

-For the common case, you can draw to the skia canvas using winit's "logical" coordinates and not worry about dpi/scaling issues.
+For the common case, you can draw to the skia canvas using "logical" coordinates and not worry about dpi/scaling issues.

-Internally, the skia surface will match the swapchain size, but this size is not necessarily winit's LogicalSize or PhysicalSize of the window.
+Internally, the skia surface will match the swapchain size, but this size is not necessarily LogicalSize or PhysicalSize of the window.
 In order to produce consistently-sized results, the renderer will apply a scaling factor to the skia canvas before handing it off to your draw implementation.